jackcox15/Kairos/README.md

 # What is Kairos?
 Kairos is a reproducible deployment system for Reticulum based mesh networks.
-Its purpose is to make resilient, censorship resistant communication practical and accessible for mutual aid groups, community organizers, independent press, and privacy focused individuals through automation and simple to use tools.
+Its purpose is to support resilient, make censorship resistant communication practical.

 Kairos provides the toolkits, configuration, and workflows needed to deploy and maintain mesh communication nodes on laptops, Raspberry Pis, or LoRa devices with minimal setup and no centralized authority.
 It turns complex networking into a "plug-and-operate" system, enabling users to build and maintain their own communication infrastructure even in degraded, surveilled, or disconnected environments.
 These tools give users the power to quickly spin up their own local Reticulum mesh networks and seed resiliant community infrastructure.